-At last night's Golden Globe Awards, Tina Fey had the BEST beauty line of the night.
-Head to 3:16 here:
+At last night's Golden Globe Awards, Tina Fey had the BEST beauty line of the night:

 "Steve Carell's 'Foxcatcher' look took two hours to put on, including his hairstyling and makeup.
 Just for comparison, it took me three hours today to prepare for my role as 'human woman'."

 Ain't that the truth?!
-And yet, as we'll soon see, sometimes the hours of prep don't necessarily pay off.
 Here are the night's hair and makeup looks:

 If you feel like you've seen this look on Kerry before, well you have.
 Almost exactly, at the SAG Awards last year.
 I think that one was slightly better, with the headband and earrings giving it a super-pretty vibe.
 Or maybe I'm just biased because here, she's wearing a terrible dress.